Suyajnaa/RegMap-AI-Offline-Compliance-Intelligence-Platform-forRegulatedBanking/README.md

 | Audit log | Every status change is timestamped and recorded |
 | PDF/JSON export | Generates a board-level compliance report |

-## Architecture
+## Architecture.

 Every stage of the pipeline reads from and writes to a single in-memory record called the Compliance Knowledge Object (CKO).
-Nothing is passed between stages as loose files or disconnected variables — it's one structured object from ingestion through to the final report.
+Nothing is passed between stages as loose files or disconnected variables — it's one structured object from ingestion through to the final report..

 ```
 Document (PDF / DOCX / image / pasted text)